 The departing train was going past on the other set of rails.
-When the train had gone, people slowed down while crossing the tracks.
-They slowed down even more when reaching the sidewalks.
+While the train passed, people quickened while crossing the tracks.
+They then slowed down when it had gone, and again when reaching the sidewalks.

 “So everyone gets anxious when they’re on train tracks”.
 With that explanation I was not feeling as separate from other people.
 A barrier pulled down.